-Our experimental variations that change the specific attributes of enforcement policy yield novel empirical insights about the adaptive behavior of regulated agents, and how to better design policy accounting for their adaptation.
-Data collected via mystery shoppers help us identify the ways in which agents exploit loopholes to continue selling fish illegally.
+Our experimental variations coupled with our theory of learning yield novel insights about the adaptive behavior of regulated agents, and how to better design policy accounting for their adaptation.
+Data collected via "mystery shoppers" help us identify the ways in which agents exploit loopholes to continue selling fish illegally.
 Implementing a high frequency monitoring schedule produces a counter-intuitive result - but one that economic theory can rationalize - it allows vendors to learn the regulators' strategies faster, and more effectively cheat, thereby undermining enforcement efforts.
 Our theoretical and empirical results imply that even if monitoring is cheap, the regulator may do better by holding back some enforcement resources.
 And when you do monitor, adopting an unpredictable schedule makes it more difficult for agents to circumvent enforcement and proves to be the most cost-effective way to reduce hake sales even though it is more expensive to implement.